strimzi/proposals/051-unidirectional-topic-operator.md

 We would remain schema-compatible with the existing `KafkaTopic` resource at the API level.
 This means that all the existing `spec` sections could be handled by the new operator and all existing fields of the `status` section would still be present for applications that consume the status.
-However, the semantics of a `KafkaTopic` would change incompatibly: The `spec` would no longer be updated when Kafka-side configuration changed.
+However the `spec` would no longer be updated when Kafka-side configuration changed.
 Instead, if Kafka-side configuration was changed out-of-band (e.g. by using the `Admin` client, or Kafka shell scripts) those changes would eventually (depending on the timed reconciliation interval) be reverted.

 As context for the rest of this document, an example `KafkaTopic` currently looks like this: